 The title is based on a comment by a critic of proportional representation.
 While many of us complain about first past the post elections our critic pointed out we were only upset because "your guy didn't get in."
-Admittedly there is some truth to that. "it" refers to the first past the post system.
+Admittedly there is some truth to that.

 On the other hand there is a tendency for parties to alternate winning and often each wins with less than 50% of the vote, although they can still gain majority control.
 They each know that they just have to get a little edge and don't have to win over 50% of the voters.
 Of course this is only true when there are more than 2 political parties.